primeroIMS/PrimeroCPIMSUserGuide/UsersGuide.md

 ## The Workflow Status Bar

 The **Workflow Status** allows the user to quickly understand where in the case management process the current case stands.
 This value can be seen at the top of the case forms, in the **Workflow Status Bar**.
 By default, Primero is not set to display this bar, but the system can be configured to change this.
-(See the Primero Administration and Configuration Guide.)
+(See the **Primero Administration and Configuration Guide**.)

 ![](img/image107.png)